MaastrichtU-CDS/bayesianEnsemble/readme.md

 If no network is provided K2 is used to determine the local structure.

 Within vantage6 the key used to indicate a party will correspond to the node ID.
+The "trainStructure" flag can be used to further train the network structure even if a predefined structure is given.

 #### Hybrid
 Hybrid can be used to indicate if there are hybrid attributes